 Taking your health into your own hands

-Just as elite athletes have a support crew to ensure they perform at their best, it is important for all of us to properly manage our health in order to maximise our wellness
+It is important for us to manage our health in order to maximise our wellness and perform our best.

 With so many health providers and services helping to achieve this, how do we know who to see, and when?
 Should you wait until something doesn’t feel right, or is prevention the best medicine?